DecoderCoder/OverwolfPatcher/README.md

 Patch Overwolf app to work on Windows Insider version and unlock new features

-Support "Outplayed" (Need Overwolf account logged)
+Premium "Outplayed" (Need Overwolf account logged) DevTools in any window (Overwolf windows and apps)